adhityaravi/pysolv/README.md

 # PySolv

+## Overview

 <p>A collection of linear solvers including stationary iterative solvers like Gauss-Siedel (GS), Jacobi (JM), Successive
 over-relaxation (SOR) and Krylov subspace methods like Conjugate gradient (CG), generalized minimal residual (GMRES) etc for Python 3.</p>

-<p>The motivation behind PySolv is to create one-stop-shop python package for most of the available iterative linear
+<p>The motivation behind PySolv is to provide a complete collection of possible different ways to solve a system of
-solvers.
-PySolv is focused majorly on iterative linear solvers and currently PySolv is not intended to be a generalized linear algebra package with functionalities like singular value decomposition, matrix factorizations etc.</p>
+linear equations starting from the most basic solver like the Jacobi to complex subspace methods.
+Therfore, this package could be used for benchmarking, testing and educational purposes.
+Even though, this solver is not aimed at being the fastest, to achieve decent run times, fortran bindings are used for most of the solvers</p>

 ## Getting started